guardzcom/slack-channel-cleanup/README.md

 - 🔍 Maintains a spreadsheet of all channels (public and private)
 - 📝 Review and plan changes in your preferred format (CSV or Google Sheets)
-- 🔄 Bulk actions: rename or archive channels (with optional redirect notices)
+- 🔄 Bulk actions: rename, archive, or update descriptions of channels
 - ✨ Interactive approval process with detailed channel info
 - 🛡️ Safe execution with dry-run mode and backups
 - 📊 Real-time progress and summary reporting